 no coat of arms

-USS LEWIS B. PULLER is one of two Expeditionary Sea Base Ships derived from the MONTFORD POINT - class Expeditionary Transfer Docks.
+USS LEWIS B. PULLER is the first Expeditionary Sea Base Ship derived from the MONTFORD POINT - class Expeditionary Transfer Docks.
 Initially designated as Mobile Landing Platform Ships (MLP), US Secretary of the Navy Ray Mabus officially announced the creation of a new ship designation effective September 4, 2015, and the LEWIS B. PULLER changed her designation from MLP 3 (for some reason the ship did not carry the "T-" prefix in its designation that typically identifies civilian-manned navy ships) to T-ESB 3.
 The ship entered service as USNS LEWIS B. PULLER (T-ESB 3) on June 12, 2015, and was operated by the Military Sealift Command.
 In mid-2017, LEWIS B. PULLER deployed to the Persian Gulf to replace USS PONCE (AFSB(I) 15) as Afloat Forward Staging Base in the area.
 However, to give the Navy a greater operational flexibility, the ship was commissioned at Bahrain as USS LEWIS B. PULLER (ESB 3) on August 17, 2017, making her the first US warship ever commissioned outside the United States.

 USNS LEWIS B. PULLER is named after Lieutenant General Lewis "Chesty" Burwell Puller, a colorful veteran of the Korean fighting, four World War II campaigns and expeditionary service in China, Nicaragua and Haiti, and one of the most decorated Marines in the Corps, and the only Leatherneck ever to win the Navy Cross five times for heroism and gallantry in action.
 Promoted to his final rank and placed on the temporary disability retired list 1 November 1955, he died on 11 October 1971 in Hampton, Virginia after a long illness.